 Jenkins directed the miniseries adaptation of National Book Award winner Colson Whitehead’s The Underground Railroad for Amazon which garnered widespread acclaim, earning seven Emmy nominations, including Outstanding Directing for a Limited Series.
 The series also earned Barry the DGA Award for Outstanding Directorial Achievement in Movies for Television and Limited Series as well as the Golden Globe for Best Limited Series, Anthology Series or Television Motion Picture.

-Jenkins was recently tapped to helm the eagerly-awaited Lion King prequel for Disney, which will be voiced by Kelvin Harrison Jr. and Aaron Pierre, who starred in Jenkins’ Underground Railroad series.
+Jenkins is in post-production on the eagerly-anticipated Lion King prequel, Mufasa, for Disney, which will be voiced by Kelvin Harrison Jr. and Aaron Pierre, who starred in Jenkins’ Underground Railroad series.

 Jenkins, who currently resides in Los Angeles, is a curator at the Telluride Film Festival and a United States Artists Smith Fellow.